History of Sikhism: Jassa Singh Ahluwalia

 Jassa Singh Ahluwalia was born in 1718.
 His father, Badar Singh, died when Ahluwalia was only four years old.
 His mother took him to Mata Sundari, the wife of Guru Gobind Singh when Ahluwalia was young.
 Mata Sundri was impressed by his melodious singing of hymns and kept the Ahluwalia near her.
 Later Jassa Singh Ahluwalia was adopted by Nawab Kapoor Singh, then the leader of the Sikh nation.
 Ahluwalia followed all Sikh qualities required for a leader Ahluwalia would sing Asa di Var in the morning and it was appreciated by all the Dal Khalsa and Ahluwalia kept busy doing seva (selfless service).
 He became very popular with the Sikhs.
 He used to tie his turban in the Mughal fashion as he grew up in Delhi.
 Ahluwalia learned horseback riding and swordsmanship from expert teachers.

-In 1748 Jassa Singh Ahluwalia became the supreme commander of all the Misls.
-Jassa Singh Ahluwalia was honored with the title of Sultanul Kaum (King of the Nation).
-Jassa Singh Ahluwalia was the head of the Ahluwalia Misl and then after Nawab Kapoor Singh become the leader of all the Misls jointly called Dal Khalsa.
-He played a major role In leading the Khalsa to self-rule in Punjab.
-In 1761 The Dal Khalsa under the leadership of Ahluwalia, would take over Lahore, the capital of Punjab, for the first time.
+In 1748, Jassa Singh Ahluwalia became the supreme commander of all the Misls and was given the title Sultanul Kaum (King of the Nation).
+As leader of the Ahluwalia Misl and later all the Misls under Dal Khalsa, he played a key role in leading the Khalsa to self-rule in Punjab.
+In 1761, under his leadership, the Dal Khalsa captured Lahore, the capital of Punjab, for the first time.
 They were the masters of Lahore for a few months and minted their own Nanakshahi rupee coin in the name of 'Guru Nanak – Guru Gobind Singh'.